 - Monitoring: This style of exam does not provide any of the four types of monitoring noted above.
 Instructors should be aware that exam questions may be copied.

-Option 2: Smart Exam Monitor (SEM) - A Chrome-only web application that records student webcam video, audio, and screen activity
+Option 3: Canvas exam using Smart Exam Monitor (SEM) - A Chrome-only web application that records student webcam video, audio, and screen activity

-- Method: Instructors use eClass or another exam delivery method and use SEM to monitor the exam session.
-SEM features an option to deliver eClass quizzes in a forced-full screen mode.
+- Method: Instructors use Canvas, or another exam delivery method and use SEM to monitor the exam session.
+SEM features an option to deliver Canvas quizzes in a forced-full screen mode.
 Any students navigating away from the exam-taking window are automatically flagged.
-For more information, please view this webinar demonstrating this SEM closed book set up for eClass quizzes (using the interface prior to June 2023.)

 - Monitoring: Provides identity validation, monitoring/recording of the student’s physical environment, and lightweight monitoring/recording of the student's onscreen activity.
 Does not provide question security or full monitoring of the student’s computer activity.

-- Monitoring: All four types of monitoring are supplied, and an audit report is produced by the vendor.
-All session videos are available for instructors to review.
+- Monitoring: All four types of monitoring are supplied, and an audit report can be produced by the LAC.